 The Valuation Roll contains every non-domestic property (unless exempted by statute) in the Valuation Area showing the rateable value of the property.
 Rateable value is effectively the estimated rental value of the property.
-Since the Revaluation in April 2010, rateable value has been effectively the estimated rental value of the property at April 2008.
-There are over 11,000 non-domestic properties in Central Scotland with a total rateable value of over £ 320 million.
+Since the revaluation in April 2010, rateable value has been effectively the estimated rental value of the property at April 2008.
+There are over 11,000 non-domestic properties in Central Scotland with a total rateable value of over £330 million.
 The Roll includes commercial properties like shops and offices, industrial properties from small workshops to giants like the petrochemical works and the refinery at Grangemouth, and publicly owned properties such as schools and sport centres.
-The Assessor maintains survey records of each property and is obliged by law to carry out a Revaluation of non-domestic properties every five years and to maintain the Roll to reflect new and altered properties.
+The Assessor maintains survey records of each property and is obliged by law to carry out regular revaluations of non-domestic properties.
+The next revaluation is due in April 2017.
+Between revaluations the Assessor must maintain the Roll to reflect new and altered properties.

 The valuation appeals from the 2005 Revaluation to be heard by the local Valuation Appeal Committee have been completed with only those few appeals to be heard by the Lands Tribunal and the Lands Valuation Appeal Court remaining.
 Work is well underway on the appeals arising from the 2010 Revaluation.
-A programme of hearings was agreed with the Secretary of the Valuation Appeal Committee for the year.
-Appeal disposal has to be completed through the local appeal stages by 31st December 2013.
-Of the original 3532 properties under appeal 1937 properties remain under appeal at the end of March 2012
+A programme of hearings has been agreed with the Secretary of the Valuation Appeal Committee for the year.
+Appeal disposal has to be completed through the local appeal stages by 31 December 2013.
+Of the original 3,532 properties under appeal 495 properties remain under appeal at the end of March 2013.

-In the year 2011/12 along with the Revaluation appeal work we continued to maintain the Roll for new entries, amendments and deletions.
-In addition to the normal level of appeals arising from these routine changes we have received a large number (approximately 5000) of material change appeals referring to the economic climate.
-These material change appeals will be dealt with as the 2010 Valuation Roll becomes established with settlement of Revaluation Appeals.
-These appeals have the same disposal date of 31st March 2013.
-Two significant appeals have been heard by the Lands Valuation Appeal Court for properties in other Valuation Areas (Dundee and Fife), which are expected to provide guidance on many of the material changes appeals relating to the economic climate throughout Scotland.
-The Judges decisions are expected in mid 2012
+In the year 2012/13 along with the Revaluation appeal work we continued to maintain the Roll for new entries, amendments and deletions.
+In addition to the normal level of appeals arising from these routine changes we received a large number (approximately 5,000) of material change appeals referring to the economic climate.
+These material change appeals will continue to be dealt with as the 2010 Valuation Roll becomes established with settlement of Revaluation Appeals.
+These material change appeals have the same disposal date of 31 December 2013.
+Three significant appeals have been heard last year by the Lands Valuation Appeal Court for properties in other Valuation Areas (Dundee, Glasgow, and Fife), which have given guidance on many of the material changes appeals relating to the economic climate throughout Scotland.
+The Judge's decisions are expected to encourage settlement of many of the outstanding appeals.